fluidos-project/node/docs/installation/installation.md

     ```

 5. At the beginning of the script execution, a check is performed to ensure all [required tools](#prerequisites) are installed.
 If any dependencies are missing, the script will prompt you for confirmation before proceeding with their automatic installation.
+    > **Note** The tools will be installed assuming Linux as the operating system.
+If you are not using Linux, you will need to install them manually.

     If Docker is not installed and you choose to install it, the script will terminate after its installation.
 This is necessary because the Docker group must be reloaded in order to use Docker commands without sudo.
 You can achieve this by running: